How did procurement transform in 2025?

 #5) Thousands made the leap to real-time data and insight delivery

-This is the technological thread that ties most of the year’s other key changes together.
+This is the technological thread that ties much of procurement digital transformation together.
 Supported by AI and real-time data flows, procurement leaders have enabled their teams to understand more of what’s really happening — both internally and externally — right now.

 For decades, the procurement function has depended on historical snapshots of data.
 Even the best insights were extrapolated from trends which weren’t certain to continue.
 But with the growth in availability of real-time data and intelligence solutions, that’s now changed forever.